 How to Make A Paracord Belt | Instructions

-This tutorial shows you how to make a DIY paracord rescue belt, my favorite of all the paracord belts I tried.
-Paracord bracelets can come in handy but only have 8-12 feet of rope, while a paracord belt can have up to 50 feet or more of rope.
-In extreme situations, 50 feet of rope would be a lot more use for you than 8-12 feet.
-However, this paracord belt gives you at least 50 feet of rope that is quickly accessible, and depending on your waist size, up to 100 ft.
+These paracord belt instructions and easy to follow instructions show you how to make a DIY paracord rescue belt, my favorite of all the paracord belts I tried.
+Paracord bracelets can come in handy but only have 8-12 feet of rope, while a paracord belt can have up to 50 feet or more of 550 paracord.
+In extreme survival situations, 50 feet of rope would be a lot more use for you than 8-12 feet.
+However, this paracord belt gives you at least 50 feet of paracord rope that is quickly accessible, and depending on your waist size, up to 100 ft of 550 cord.

 This belt is a quick deploy survival rescue belt that uses Slatt’s rescue weave.
 You can unravel, or deploy, the paracord in a matter of seconds.